An Internet Marketing Story:

 But this hack was different.
 Weird and hard to explain.

 When you went to my sites, both backpack and david-eisner, they both showed a malware warning from Google…

 BUT, no technical expert could find any malware.
 Anywhere.

 The only thing that helped was completely taking my sites offline and hosting them on Clickfunnels.
-Yep, that should do it, right?
+Yep, taking my site offline fixed the issue - that should do it, right?